 One area where it’s easy to screw up is when something goes wrong.
-When something doesn’t go according to plan and effects other areas it can be overwhelming facing the slings and arrows.
+When something doesn’t go according to plan and impacts other areas, it can be overwhelming facing the slings and arrows.

-You’re trying to resolve a situation and ensure that it doesn’t happen again and someone three levels above wants to know the root cause.
+You’re trying to resolve a situation and ensure it doesn’t happen again, and someone three levels above wants to know the root cause.
 Like today.